 My main research area concerns the fate and behaviour of chemicals in the environment and in particular the application and development of mathematical models for helping to solve real world problems related to river water quality.
 I have experience in modelling a wide range of potential contaminants of surface waters including nutrients, organic matter, micro-organic contaminants (including pesticides) and recently nano-particles.
 I have received ISO9001 internal auditor training.

-My current research is mainly focused on predicting the concentrations in rivers of “down-the-drain” chemicals (e.g. personal care products and pharmaceuticals) and this extends to the study of steroid oestrogens.
+My research has recently focused on predicting the concentrations in rivers of “down-the-drain” chemicals (e.g. personal care products and pharmaceuticals) and this extends to the study of steroid oestrogens.
 I use GIS tools to make maps of contamination and combine these concentrations with eco-toxicological effect levels to make risk maps.
 I model at a range of scales from small catchments up to the whole of the European continent.

-2015 to date Deputy Work package Leader NanoFASE WP2 Model Development
+2015 to 2019 Deputy Work package Leader NanoFASE WP2 Model Development

-2014 to date Project Leader of the National Capability Project - Emerging Chemical Risks in Rivers
+2014 to 2019 Project Leader of the National Capability Project - Emerging Chemical Risks in Rivers

-2013 to date Project leader for NERC CEH input into a "Demonstration of Pollution Discharge Management for Water Quality Improvement in the Songhuajiang-Liaohe River Basin" funded by EU-CHINA Aid.
+2013 to 2019 Project leader for NERC CEH input into a "Demonstration of Pollution Discharge Management for Water Quality Improvement in the Songhuajiang-Liaohe River Basin" funded by EU-CHINA Aid.

 2012 to 2014 Leading the CEH cross cutting national capability project on "Environmental Asessment and Risk"

 2012 to 2013 Leading the CEH team using models to investigate the likely effects of climate change on water quality (algal blooms) in rivers and lakes (Defra funded).